mongodb/docs/source/includes/fact-execute-javascript-from-shell.rst

 .. note:: There is no search path for the :method:`load()` function.
-If the desired script is not in the current working directory or the full specified path, :program:`mongo` will not be able to access the file.
+If the desired script is not in the current working directory or the full specified path, :binary:`~bin.mongo` will not be able to access the file.